taylojo5/theo-core/docs/build-docs/CHUNKING_BEST_PRACTICES.md

 # Chunking Best Practices

-> **Purpose**: Lessons learned from Phase 3 implementation to improve future planning and execution
+> **Purpose**: Lessons learned from Phase 3 and Phase 4 implementation to improve future planning and execution
-> **Last Updated**: December 22, 2024 (v1.3)
+> **Last Updated**: December 23, 2024 (v1.4)
-> **Based On**: Phase 3-1, Phase 3-2, Phase 3-3 Completion Analysis, and Phase 13 API Documentation
+> **Based On**: Phase 3-1, Phase 3-2, Phase 3-3, Phase 4-1 Completion Analysis, and Phase 13 API Documentation
 > **Note**: CSRF protection is handled by Next Auth—do not implement custom CSRF token patterns

 ---

 ## Overview

-This document captures best practices for chunking implementation work, derived from analysis of the Phase 3 (Gmail Integration) implementation.
+This document captures best practices for chunking implementation work, derived from analysis of the Phase 3 (Gmail Integration) and Phase 4 (Google Calendar Integration) implementations.
 Following these practices will reduce drift from plan, minimize security gaps, and improve code quality.

 ---